isaacdlp/sofia_api/README.md

 ## Data Upload API

-Use this API to submit your entire Excel sheet to Sofia, as you would if using the standard [Metrics Web UI](http://sofia.conexo.vc/metrics).
+Use this API to submit to Sofia only the relevant data fields corresponding to your metrics.

-This is the best option if you actively use the Sofia Excel Template for follow-up your progress but want to automate the delivery step.
+This is the best option if you already use a different system for tracking your progress and just want to quickly automate the integration with Sofia.

 ### Endpoint